SkiDDoUA/HowBig/README.md

 # Name

-**HowBig** - app to help kids visualise objects or animals from real life.
+**HowBig** - app to help kids visualise objects or animals in real life.

 ## Description